Choose your category:

 Seek medical care immediately if you are experiencing difficulty breathing.

-For example, dust mites and grass are common allergens.
+For example, dust mites and pets are common allergens indoors.
 Antibodies in your immune system wrongly perceive these things as harmful and will initiate a series of reactions causing inflammation and the release of a substance called histamine.
 This results in the annoying symptoms many people experience.
 It is also why patients with allergies need antihistamines – medicines that block histamine inside the body.
+But antihistamines have side effects and simply cover the symptoms.
+They do not treat the allergy.

 Most patients take SLIT without any problems.
 The most common adverse reactions are itching of the oral cavity (mouth, tongue, or lip), throat irritation, nausea, and stomach ache.